jorgecancinof/notion2anki-card-cleaner/README.md

 # Notion2Anki Card Cleaner

-This tool cleans [Anki] cards by removing unnecessary HTML code generated when exporting from [Notion] using [Notion2Anki].
+This tool automates the cleanup of [Anki] flashcards imported from [Notion2Anki], preserving card styling and formatting.

 > [!NOTE]
-> **I just switched to Mochi**
+> **I just switched to [Mochi]**
 >
-> I switched to [Mochi] for my flashcards because my previous workflow with Anki and Notion was still causing a lot of friction.
-Mochi is an excellent alternative to Anki that natively supports markdown, which simplifies my process significantly.
+> My previous workflow with Notion, Notion2Anki, and Anki was still causing a lot of friction, until I discovered Mochi.
+This excellent alternative to Anki natively supports markdown, which simplifies my process significantly.
 I highly recommend it to anyone who needs to deal with code blocks in their flashcards.
 >
-> Therefore, I’m no longer using or maintaining this tool.
-However, I’m leaving it here for those who might still find it useful, whether to use it as-is or to modify it according to their needs.
+> Therefore, I'm no longer using or maintaining this tool.
+However, I'm leaving it here for those who might still find it useful, whether to use it as-is or to modify it according to their needs.

 [![Screenshot](screenshot.png)](https://codepen.io/jorgecancinof/full/NWdBOMg)